gggonzalez03/cmpe-181-basic-mqtt/README.md

 Note: "spherical-treat-308100" is my project id.
 This should be replaced by yours.

 8. Create Cloud Function: Upload `gcpnodefunction/index.js` while creating a function.
 Also upload `gcpnodefunction/package.json`

+Note: Publisher and Subscriber should be running in separate terminals

 9. Run the publisher: `python3 cmpe_181_mqtt.py`
 10. Run the subscriber: `python3 subscriber/sub.py spherical-treat-308100 device-telemetry-sub`